Dr. Alex Stone, DPT, CSCS

 Now that you’ve heard us talk about stall force and amplitude in this article.
 Well, here’s a massage gun with a high amplitude and a lot of stall force.
 Is it good?
 That depends on what your needs are.
 Athletes will love this sports massager.

-Theragun for Plantar Fasciitis?
-Which One?
+Theragun Foot Massage: But Which One?

-Watching the video of Dr. Jason Wersland (Theragun’s founder) using the Theragun Pro to explain how to treat plantar fasciitis may make you think you need the top model, but is that actually the case?
+Watching the video of Dr. Jason Wersland (Theragun’s founder) using the Theragun Pro to explain how to treat plantar fasciitis at home may make you think you need the top model, but is that actually the case?

-Which Theragun to buy? – Our Recommendation:
+Which is the best Theragun on feet? – Our Recommendation:

 That isn’t much power but it’s more than enough for a fascia massager with enough push for areas that need it.